nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should function on OS,Windows 7 or later.
+4. Should function on OS,Windows 7 or later
-5. Should function on a desktop either with or without network or Internet connection.
+5. Should function on a desktop either with or without network or Internet connection
-6. Should have minimal mouse-click actions.
+6. Should have minimal mouse-click actions
-7. Should function stand-alone, not as a plug-in to another software.
+7. Should function stand-alone, not as a plug-in to another software
-8. Should store data locally into a human editable file.
+8. Should store data locally into a human editable file
-9. Should function without requiring an installer.
+9. Should function without requiring an installer
-10. Should be able to hold up to 1000 to-do items.
+10. Should be able to hold up to 1000 to-do items
-11. Should come with automated unit tests and open source code.
+11. Should come with automated unit tests and open source code
-12. Should display command results within 100 milliseconds.
+12. Should display command results within 100 milliseconds

 ## Appendix D : Glossary